Where is West Hendon Allotments located?

 Parking: There is a car park as well as parking spaces along the main access road.
 Please park diagonally on site, to maximise space.

-Water: All plots are within reach of a water tank and tap and this year we have installed some extra ones to improve access to water, but we are always concerned not to waste water.
+Water: All plots are within convenient reach of a water tank and tap.
+The water is turned on each Spring and off again in the late autumn.
 The water bills are divided between all the plot-holders.

 Raised Beds: we have a plot near the entrance with four raised beds suitable for people who have mobility problems.
 Please ring the Secretary on 07896 465 848, if you are interested in this facility or know someone else who might be.

 The site used to be run by Barnet Council, but was given a 38-year lease in 2013 and is now managed by a committee of volunteers, elected each year at the Annual General Meeting (AGM).
 Information about the Committee, the Lease and the Constitution can be found in the Members section, along with Minutes of meetings and copies of the Annual Accounts.
 You must be a member of the West Hendon Allotment Society to log on to this section – all plot holders are members.